-Victoria’s Secret Angel Jasmine Tookes Flashes Booty In Tiny Thong And Sheer Corset
+Victoria's Secret Angel Jasmine Tookes Flashes Backside In Tiny Thong And Sheer Corset

 The upload proved popular with Victoria's Secret's 68.9 million followers, as it received more than 117,100 likes and 310 comments.

-The snaps followed Jasmine setting pulses racing last year when she showed off a very different look in a series of sexy shots posted to her Instagram account.
-The model rocked a red wig and heavy makeup as she posed outdoors in a skimpy black monokini with a large cut-out across her waist that flashed her flawless figure, including her long, toned legs.
+The new snaps followed Jasmine getting pulses racing last year when she modeled a very different look in a series of sexy shots posted to her Instagram account.
+She rocked a red wig and heavy makeup as she posed outdoors, wearing a skimpy black monokini with a large cutout across her waist.
+The ensemble highlighted her flawless figure, including her long, toned legs.